-Studying French at GCSE opens the door to future opportunities, from moving on to A Level French or other qualifications to a wide variety of careers, they can also help enrich your experiences while travelling abroad.
-The skills learnt in GCSE French are transferrable when learning additional languages, as well as developing communication skills, an interest in other cultures and problem-solving, qualities which are highly desirable for future employers and academic institutions.
+Studying French at GCSE opens the door to future opportunities, from moving on to A Level French or other qualifications to a wide variety of careers, it can also help enrich your experiences while travelling abroad.
+The skills learnt in GCSE French are transferable when learning additional languages, as well as developing communication skills, an interest in other cultures and problem-solving, qualities which are highly desirable for future employers and academic institutions.
 A language qualification is frequently a requirement for the top universities.

 At the end of Year 11, the four skills: (listening, reading, speaking and writing) are assessed through a formal examination paper in each skill.
 Your teacher will conduct the speaking exam, and it takes place shortly before the written exams begin in Year 11.
-It has three parts: a role-play, a discussion based on a picture and a conversation.